 Our oceans absorb over 90% of the excess heat generated by our planet and that is throwing some major complications into the delicate ecosphere.
 Increases in temperature are adding to the overall water volume on the planet by melting giant ice sheets and glaciers.
 This, thereby, contributes to sea level rise.

-As sea levels rise, there’s an adverse effect on our lands, weather, and the frequency of floods in areas which are otherwise usually free of flood dangers.
+As sea levels rise, there’s an adverse effect on our lands, weather, and the frequency of floods in areas that are otherwise usually free of flood dangers.

 Atlantic Hydraulic Systems Is Playing A Major Role In Mitigating And/Or Preventing Unnecessary Damage From Rising Tides

-• Ability of the gate hydraulics to detect gate blockages while moving to protect structure
+• The ability of the gate hydraulics to detect gate blockages while moving to protect the structure

 • Gate position feedback and monitoring